-Organizational security policies of the composite TOE is given in Table 8.
+Organizational security policies of the composite TOE is given in Table 9.

-Table 8: Composite TOE Policies
+Table 9: Composite TOE Policies

 Policy Name Definition 1.
-P.Manufact: Manufacturing of the travel document's chip The Initialization Data are written by the IC Manufacturer to identify the IC uniquely and to provide the keys for the authentication of the travel document Manufacturer.
+P.Manufact: Manufacturing of the travel document's chip The Initialization Data are written by the IC Manufacturer to ident the IC uniquely and to provide the keys for the authentication of t travel document Manufacturer.
 The travel document Manufacturer writes the Pre-Personalization Dawhich contains at least the Personalization Agent key, the Chauthentication public.
 The eMRTD Manufacturer is an agent authorized by the Issuing State Organization only.
 2. P.Pre-Operational: Pre-operational handling of the travel document The travel document Issuer issues the travel document and approves it using the terminals complying with all applicable laws and regulations.
 The eMRTD Issuer guarantees correctness of the user data (amongst other of those, concerning the travel document holder) and of the TSF-data permanently stored in the TOE.
 The travel document Issuer uses only such TOE's technical components (IC) which enable traceability of the travel documents in their manufacturing and issuing life cycle phases, i.e., before they are in the operational phase.
 If the travel document issuer authorises a Personalization Agent to personalise the travel document for travel document holders, the travel document Issuer has to ensure that the Personalization Agent acts in accordance with the eMRTD Issuer's policy.

 Policy Name Definition 3.
-P.Card_PKI: PKI for Passive Authentication (issuing branch) Application Note 13: The description below states the responsibilities of involved parties and represents the logical, but not the physical structure of the PKI.
-Physical distribution ways shall be implemented by the involved parties in such a way that all certificates belonging to the PKI are securely distributed/made available to their final destination, e.g., by using directory services.
-1. The travel document Issuer shall establish a public key infrastructure for the passive authentication, i.e., for digital signature creation and verification for the travel document.
+P.Card_PKI: PKI for Passive Authentication (issuing branch) plication Note 13: The description below states the responsibilities involved parties and represents the logical, but not the physical acture of the PKI.
+Physical distribution ways shall be implemented by a involved parties in such a way that all certificates belonging to the I are securely distributed/made available to their final destination, i.e., by using directory services.
+The travel document Issuer shall establish a public key infrastructure for the passive authentication, i.e., for digital signature creation and verification for the travel document.
 For this aim, he runs a Country Signing Certification Authority (CSCA).
 The eMRTD Issuer shall publish the CSCA Certificate (C CSCA ).
-2. The CSCA shall securely generate, store and use the CSCA key pair.
-The CSCA shall keep the CSCA Private Key secret and issue a self-signed CSCA Certificate (C CSCA ) having to be made available to the travel document Issuer by strictly secure means, see [ 11 ], 5.5.1.
-The CSCA shall create the Document Signer Certificates for the Document Signer Public Keys (CDS) and make them available to the travel document Issuer, see [ 11 ], 5.5.1.
-3. A Document Signer shall (i) generate the Document Signer Key Pair, (ii) hand over the Document Signer Public Key to the CSCA for certification, (iii) keep the Document Signer Private Key secret and (iv) securely use the Document Signer Private Key for signing the Document Security Objects of travel documents.
-The CSCA shall ensure that it issues its certificates exclusively to the rightful organisations (DS) and DSs shall ensure that they sign exclusively correct Document Security Objects to be stored on the 4.
+The CSCA shall securely generate, store and use the CSCA key pair.
+The CSCA shall keep the CSCA Private Key secret and issue a self-signed CSCA Certificate (C CSCA ) having to be made available to the travel document Issuer by strictly secure means, see [ 12 ], 5.5.1.
+The CSCA shall create the Document Signer Certificates for the Document Signer Public Keys (C DS ) and make them available to the travel document Issuer, see [ 12 ], 5.5.1.
+A Document Signer shall (i) generate the Document Signer Key Pair, (ii) hand over the Document Signer Public Key to the CSCA for certification, (iii) keep the Document Signer Private Key secret and (iv) securely use the Document Signer Private Key for signing the Document Security Objects of travel documents. (iv) securely use the Document Signer Private Key for signing the 4.
 P.Trustworthy_PKI: Trustworthiness of PKI The CSCA shall ensure that it issues its certificates exclusively to the rightful organisations (DS) and DSs shall ensure that they sign exclusively correct Document Security Objects to be stored on the travel document.